MicrosoftDocs/entra-docs/docs/identity-platform/quickstart-web-app-sign-in.md

           ```

 3. Open a Command Prompt window.
 Go to the root folder of this sample (where the `pom.xml` file is located), and run `mvn package` to build the project.
-    - This command will generate a `msal-web-sample-0.1.0.war` file in your `/targets` directory.
+    - This command generates a `msal-web-sample-0.1.0.war` file in your `/targets` directory.
     - Rename this file to `msal4jsample.war`.
     - Deploy the WAR file by using Tomcat or any other J2EE container solution.
         - To deploy the `msal4jsample.war` file, copy it to the `/webapps/` directory in your Tomcat installation, and then start the Tomcat server.